 Historic Culinary Resources website.
 HERE

-My historic cooking web site was started to expedite online research and provide information on all parts of food history.
+Started 1999 to expedite online research and provide information on all parts of food history.
+Still some useful info and links, but I spend more time on the blog.
 As a culinary historian using primary resources, I gathered over 1000 online cookbooks, which at that point were scattered at a variety of sites, and are listed by date and also by author.
 Some subject searches and articles include glossaries of terms, suppliers of historic ingredients, art and images of food and kitchens, culinary groups, blogs and cooking apparatus such as stew stoves, fireless cookers, and ovens.